cautree/learning_bioinfo/nextflow_and_docker/nextflow-multiqc/README.md

 for 223G bam file,
-wgs metrics collection uses 30 min with m5.2xlarge, can not use m5.xlarge, it will break due to lack of enough memory mos depth use 55min with m5.2xlarge,
+wgs metrics collection uses 30 min with m5.2xlarge, can not use m5.xlarge, it will break due to lack of enough memory mos depth use 55min with m5.2xlarge

+collect multiple metrics m5.2xlarge, 3 hours